bbauska/JS-InterviewQuestions-JS/README.md

 <h3>185: How will you change the caption display position of a table?</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h4>Answer:

-Using captionSide property of the style object we can change the caption display position of a table.</p>
+<p>Using captionSide property of the style object we can change the caption
+display position of a table.</p>

 <h4>Example:</h4>
 <pre>
 my_obj1.style.captionSide=”values”;
 my_obj1
 document object,getElementById property
+values top/bottom
 </pre>
-values top/bottom</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2>JAVASCRIPT CONSTRUCTORS</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->